 Funds that do not incorporate ESG considerations into their investment objectives or primary investment strategies do not seek to achieve any ESG-related outcome or attributes at the security or portfolio level, and do not make any commitments regarding the ESG-related attributes at the security or portfolio level.
-For those actively managed funds advised by the Portfolio Advisor that do not incorporate ESG considerations into their investment objectives or primary investment strategies, ESG factors are considered, when deemed material, alongside many other factors, through the lens of how they could impact the fund's risk and/or return and investment objectives.
-For passively managed funds, such as index-trackers, that do not incorporate ESG considerations into their investment objectives or primary investment strategies, ESG factors are not considered in the investment process, except insofar as the Portfolio Advisor or Sub-advisor, as applicable, incorporates ESG considerations into proxy voting.
+For those Funds that do not incorporate ESG considerations into their investment objectives or primary investment strategies, ESG factors are not determinative of portfolio holdings and play a limited role in the investment process.
+For those actively managed funds advised by the Manager that do not incorporate ESG considerations into their investment objectives or primary investment strategies, ESG factors are considered, when deemed material, alongside many other factors, through the lens of how they could impact the fund's risk and/or return and investment objectives.
+For passively managed funds, such as index-trackers, that do not incorporate ESG considerations into their investment objectives or primary investment strategies, ESG factors are not considered in the investment process, except insofar as the Manager or Portfolio Sub-Adviser, as applicable, incorporates ESG considerations into proxy voting.

-For actively managed funds advised by the Portfolio Advisor, the consideration of ESG factors is part of the fundamental investment process, which means that relevant financial and non-financial factors (ESG and otherwise) are considered when researching and analyzing securities and may include shareholder engagement strategies.
+For actively managed funds advised by the Manager, the consideration of ESG factors is part of the fundamental investment process, which means that relevant financial and non-financial factors (ESG and otherwise) are considered when researching and analyzing securities and may include shareholder engagement strategies.
 Incorporating ESG factors into the investment process may include proprietary research, and a systematic approach to risks and opportunities.
 Issuers may also be evaluated based on ESG data provided by third-party research.
 ESG-related factors that may be considered could include but are not limited to: direct or indirect impacts of climate change (e.g., greenhouse gas emissions and associated regulatory costs, property damage, supply disruptions), poor labour standards and/or hiring practices, and weak or ineffective governance policies and procedures (e.g., lack of ethics policies, bribery and corruption).
 Company engagement may include meetings with issuers to foster a deeper understanding of specific companies and issues, direct engagement with issuers to communicate views to management, and exercising proxy voting rights.

 For both actively and passively managed funds, proxy voting is informed by many considerations, including relevant ESG factors, but these activities are not necessarily directed towards any ESG related outcome.
 Proxies will be voted in the best interest of the funds in all cases.
 The rationale for proxy votes could be informed by ESG considerations along with many other factors to determine what is in the best interest of funds.
+Please see the discussion under "ESG factor risk".